-- A. It shall be unlawful for any person to perform substantial alterations (as defined in § 108-2) on any real property within the Village of Old Field without a permit. - B. No permit need be secured for the following: - (1) Horticultural pruning of woody vegetation and trees done pursuant to customarily accepted ornamental or therapeutic practice as defined by American National Standards Institute ANSI A300 Pruning Standards, developed by the Tree Care Industry Association (TCIA) and supported by the International Society of Arboriculture (ISA), which are the authoritative sources for accepted pruning practices in professional
+- A. It shall be unlawful for any person to perform substantial alterations (as defined in § 108-2) on any real property within the Village of Old Field without a permit. - B. No permit need be secured for the following: - (1) Horticultural pruning of woody vegetation and trees done pursuant to customarily accepted ornamental or therapeutic practice as defined by American National Standards Institute ANSI A300 Pruning Standards, developed by the Tree Care Industry Association (TCIA) and supported by the International Society of Arboriculture (ISA), which are the authoritative sources for accepted pruning practices in professional arboriculture.

-- arboriculture.
 All work performed must not negatively impact the health of the woody vegetation and trees. - (2) The removal of any tree or shrub or substantial alteration authorized by the Board of Trustees in accordance with a plan approved by the Board of Trustees in connection with an approved site plan. - (3) Any emergency situation in which the removal, destruction or substantial alteration of any tree is necessary to prevent imminent danger to human life or property.
 In the case of an emergency, photographic or other evidence of the emergency condition shall be sent to the Village Clerk prior to any removal, if at all practicable.
 If not practicable, then such evidence shall be submitted within 7 days of the commencement of the tree work necessitated by the emergency.
 "Emergency" shall be defined as creating an imminent danger to persons or property.
 If no such evidence is submitted, then a violation will be presumed to have taken place.
-If it is determined by the ECC that an emergency existed, no permit or fee shall be required - C. A permit (with no fee required) must be secured for the following: - (1) Removal of approved invasive species identified in the list of invasive species maintained or adopted by the Village, except if such removal alters the runoff pattern of stormwater or removes non-invasive vegetation. - (2) The removal of any trees located within any required setback or buffer area and located within the following distance of the primary residential structure's foundation, existing or proposed: - a.
+If it is determined by the ECC that an emergency existed, no permit or fee shall be required - C. Notice Required.
+A permit shall not be required for the actions listed below however the property owner undertaking such an action(s) shall be required to send either a hardcopy or email notification to the Village Clerk and Code Enforcement setting forth the specific nature and location of the work proposed prior to performing any of the following: - 1.
+The removal of invasive vegetation species identified in the list of invasive species maintained or adopted by the Village, except if such removal alters the runoff pattern of stormwater or removes non-invasive vegetation.

+- 2. The removal of any trees not located within any required setback or buffer area and located within the following distance of the primary residential structure's foundation, existing or proposed: - a.
 Front and side yards, on parcels having a lot area of: - [1] Less than two acres: 25 feet. - [2] At least two acres, but less than three acres: 35 feet. - [3] At least three acres: 50 feet. - b.
 Rear yard, on parcels having a lot area of: - [1] Less than two acres: 35 feet. - [2] At least two acres, but less than three acres: 50 feet. - [3] At least three acres, but less than five acres: 100 feet. - [4] At least five acres: 150 feet. - (3) The removal of any dead tree that is still standing.